Copyright 2024 - County of Lancaster, PA -- LCYIC, Drew Fredericks

 Youth Intervention Center

 The Lancaster County Youth Intervention Center participates in the National School Lunch Program which assists the facility in offering a healthy breakfast, lunch and snack to all residents.
-Click here to view the Facility’s Wellness Policy.
-All SFAs must inform families about the availability and location of free meals for students via the Summer Food Service Program.
+Click here to view the Facility’s Wellness Policy Click here to view the Wellness Policy Assessment Tool All SFAs must inform families about the availability and location of free meals for students via the Summer Food Service Program.
 This is required even if the SFA is not participating in the Summer Food Program.
 Schools may fulfill this requirement through Robo calls, flyers or other methods that notify the community of locations of summer meal sites.
-Methods to locate sites that serve free meals to children during the summer include the following: • Call 211 • Call 1.866.3Hungry or 1.877.8Hambre • Text “MEALPA” to 877877 during the summer months • Visit the website: www.fns.usda.gov/summerfoodrocks (note, this replaces the whyhunger.org website) • Use the site locator for smartphones - Rangeapp.org As of Wednesday, April 1, 2020, SDOL provides one week's worth of breakfast and lunch every Wednesday from 10 a.m. to noon at JP McCaskey, Hamilton, Hand, Reynolds and Carter & MacRae.
-This further reduces exposure of our staff and families to pick up meals.
-Please visit our website for more information.
+Methods to locate sites that serve free meals to children during the summer include the following: • Call 211 • Call 1.866.3Hungry or 1.877.8Hambre • Text “MEALPA” to 877877 during the summer months • Visit the website: https://www.fns.usda.gov/summer/sitefinder • Use the site locator for smartphones - Rangeapp.org In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.
+Program information may be made available in languages other than English.
+Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the responsible state or local agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.
+To file a program discrimination complaint, a Complainant should complete a Form AD-3027, USDA Program Discrimination Complaint Form which can be obtained online at: https://www.usda.gov/sites/default/files/documents/ad-3027.pdf , from any USDA office, by calling (866) 632-9992, or by writing a letter addressed to USDA.
+The letter must contain the complainant’s name, address, telephone number, and a written description of the alleged discriminatory action in sufficient detail to inform the Assistant Secretary for Civil Rights (ASCR) about the nature and date of an alleged civil rights violation.
+The completed AD-3027 form or letter must be submitted to USDA by: 1 . mail: U.S. Department of Agriculture Office of the Assistant Secretary for Civil Rights 1400 Independence Avenue, SW Washington, D.C.
+20250-9410; or 1. fax: (833) 256-1665 or (202) 690-7442; or 2. email: Program.Intake@usda.gov

 Lancaster County Youth Intervention Center 235 Circle Avenue Lancaster, PA 17602 (717)299-7821 (717)209-3314 - fax